-The Duchess of Cambridge manages to turn heads anyway, but she definitely caught the eyes of those around her while driving to a Buckingham Palace banquet wearing a tiara that once belonged to her mother-in-law.
+Catherine, Duchess of Cambridge, always manages to turn heads, but she definitely caught the eyes of royal watchers by wearing the Cambridge Lover’s Knot tiara that once belonged to her husband’s late mother, Princess Diana.

-The former Kate Middleton and her husband, Prince William, attended a state dinner Wednesday evening that featured the entire British royal suite and led by Queen Elizabeth and Prince Philip.
+The former Kate Middleton and her husband, Prince William, attended a state dinner Tuesday evening in honor of King Willem-Alexander and Queen Maxima of the Netherlands.

-Duchess Kate wore a light pink Marchesa dress with a plunging neckline partially covered by a Y-shaped diamond and ruby necklace, loaned to her from the queen.
+Kate wore a light pink Marchesa dress with a plunging neckline partially covered by a Y-shaped diamond and ruby necklace, loaned to her from the queen.

-Duchess Kate has donned a tiara less than a handful of times since she became a member of the royal family, starting with a glittering headpiece during her 2011 wedding to William.
+Kate has donned a tiara less than a handful of times since she became a member of the royal family, starting with a glittering headpiece during her 2011 wedding to William.

 This story was originally published on July 13, 2017.